By James “Bud” Harton

 Specialist Gary Wetzel, a door gunner in our 1st platoon had a Thompson the night his aircraft was blown up by an RPG in a landing zone and he earned the Medal of Honor.

-M2 carbines with both standard and paratrooper stocks became all the rage as did shotguns sent from home and specially modified using a hacksaw.
+M2 carbines with both standard and paratrooper stocks became all the rage as did shotguns sent from home and specially modified with a hacksaw.
 A good friend of mine brought back an S&W Outdoorsman, a .38 special on a .44 frame, and I found a German made Browning Hi-Power to carry in an M3 tanker’s shoulder holster.

-The Hi-Power, probably brought back from World War II as a captured weapon, had been chromed but you could still see the German Army proof marks on the frame and barrel.
+The Hi-Power, probably brought back from World War II as a captured weapon, had been chromed, but you could still see the German Army proof marks on the frame and barrel.
 The FN plant in Belgium had been overrun in 1940 by the Wehrmacht and the plant continued making weapons, but under German control.

 The Hi-Power became the Pistole 640(b).
-How it got to Vietnam I haven’t a clue, but it became all mine for the thirty-two months I stayed in country and it flew on well over 1,000 sorties while I was a crew chief on a “slick” and for the greater part of my tours on a gunship.
+How it got to Vietnam I haven’t a clue, but it became all mine for the 32 months I stayed in country and it flew on well over 1,000 sorties while I was a crew chief on a “slick” and for the greater part of my tours on a gunship.

 In September, 1968, I was told I could not extend my tour any longer and I would be going home almost immediately.
 I didn’t have time to go to the local Provost Marshal to get an export license so I passed my beloved Hi-Power off to another crew chief and left for home.

-Over the years, I have often very much regretted leaving it behind.
+Over the years, I very much regretted leaving it behind.
 But this past January, that other crew chief, Dale Hensley of South Carolina found me and asked if I wanted my Hi-Power back.

-I cannot begin to describe the flood of emotion that I felt when it arrived at my local FFL.
+I can’t begin to describe the flood of emotion that I felt when it arrived at my local FFL.
 Sounds, smells and even the chatter on the aircraft intercom and radios came flooding back.